uynguyen/uynguyen.github.io/source/_posts/Best-practice-iOS-background-processing-Background-App-Refresh-Task.md

 </array>
 ```

-Forget the above step leading to a crash at runtime.
+Skipping this step will cause a crash at runtime:
 ```swift
 2020-10-11 08:24:40.648838+0700 TestBgTask[275:5188] *** Terminating app due to uncaught exception 'NSInternalInconsistencyException', reason: 'No launch handler registered for task with identifier com.example.bgRefresh'
 ```

-`BGAppRefreshTaskRequest` is used when you need to execute a task in the background in a short time.
-Refresh tasks like fetching social media feed, new emails, latest stock prices, etc are appropriate to schedule by `BGAppRefreshTaskRequest`.
-30s is the time the system allows your task to execute per launch.
+Use `BGAppRefreshTaskRequest` when you need to execute a short background task — for example, fetching a social media feed, new emails, or the latest stock prices.
+The system grants up to **30 seconds** of execution time per launch.

-Several minutes of run times to finish your work when you register a `BGProcessingTaskRequest`.
-Tasks such as Core ML training on the device should be registered by a `BGProcessingTaskRequest`.
+A `BGProcessingTaskRequest` grants several minutes of run time for heavier work, such as Core ML training on-device.

-To register background tasks, inside the `application(_:didFinishLaunchingWithOptions)` method, we should add the following command.
+To register background tasks, add the following inside `application(_:didFinishLaunchingWithOptions)`.

 ```swift
     func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]?) -> Bool {